 While I enjoyed the whole series, most of my favourite parts are in the early volumes and I found that the manga wasn’t quite as much fun when the love-rivals show up in the later part of the story and the drama becomes heightened.
 This might be a personal preference thing, some people might find these later volumes to be more exciting, and they are definitely still good.
 My main problem is that, once the rivals enter the picture, Kou kind of starts acting like an idiot.

 The rival for Kou’s affections is Narumi, a girl who Kou knows from his old school and who has recently experienced a tragedy.
 I won’t go into any details, so as to avoid spoilers, but Kou wants to be there for her because he understands what she’s going through in a way that he knows other people won’t.
-This is fine and good, after all, they were friends, so of course he wants to support her.
+This is fine and good, after all, they’re friends, so of course he wants to support her.
 What complicates things is that Narumi had previously confessed that she likes Kou and, while she claims that she’s over him, Kou is pretty sure that this is a lie (spoiler alert: it’s totally a lie!).
 Then, despite warnings from Kominato that he should avoid becoming Narumi’s sole source of support during this vulnerable time, Kou makes the weird and patronizing decision to reject Futaba in favour of spending more time with Narumi, hurting Futaba and getting Narumi’s hopes up unnecessarily, only to dash them later.
 I really don’t understand why Kou thought he couldn’t be with Futaba and be a friend to Narumi at the same time.
 All he had to do was be clear with Narumi about where things stood between them and open with Futaba about the situation.
-But no, instead of being honest and upfront with either girl or doing something that might have actually been helpful, like helping Narumi to make new friends so she would have multiple people to turn to for support, Kou makes a complete mess of everything!
+But, no!
+Instead of being honest and upfront with either girl or doing something that might have actually been helpful, like helping Narumi to make new friends so she would have multiple people to turn to for support, Kou makes a complete mess of everything!
 This is what I mean when I say that this series can be frustrating.

 Meanwhile, since Kou has torpedoed his relationship with Futaba, Toma, a nice and open-hearted boy who goes to their school, seizes the opportunity to make a move on Futaba.
 So here is were things get a little complicated for me.
 Toma and Futaba get along so well and make such a seriously cute couple, that I kind of ended up having mixed feelings about who I wanted Futaba to end up with.
 I mean, up until this moment, I’d been all on board with Futaba and Kou getting together, but with Kou acting like such a dumb-dumb and Toma being such a sweet-heart with Futaba, I can’t help but wonder if she might be happier with Toma…